isomerpages/mccy-sgpo/index.md

 ---
 layout: homepage
 title: Singapore Government Partnerships Office
-description: An Isomer site of the Singapore Government
+description: Website of the Singapore Government Partnerships Office.
 image: /images/sgt_sgpo_logo_3-01.svg
 permalink: /
 notification: This is a beta version of the website.
 Give us your feedback at